ThePhD/sol2/docs/source/api/stack.rst

 objects (extension points)
 --------------------------

+You can customize the way Sol handles different structures and classes by following the information provided in the :doc:`adding your own types<../tutorial/customization>`.

+Below is more extensive information for the curious.

 The structs below are already overriden for a handful of types.
 If you try to mess with them for the types ``sol`` has already overriden them for, you're in for a world of thick template error traces and headaches.
 Overriding them for your own user defined types should be just fine, however.

 .. code-block:: cpp